 All jurisdictions in which we conduct or intend to conduct our pharmaceutical-industry activities regulate these activities in great depth and detail.
 We are currently focusing our activities in the major markets of the United States, China, Europe, and other select countries.
 These geopolitical areas all strictly regulate the pharmaceutical industry, and in doing so they employ broadly similar regulatory strategies, including regulation of product development and approval, manufacturing, and marketing, sales and distribution of products.
 However, there are differences in the regulatory regimes-some minor, some significant-that make for a more complex and costly regulatory compliance burden for a company like ours that plans to operate in each of these regions.
+Additionally, the NMPA's reform of the medicine and approval system may face implementation challenges.
+The timing and full impact of such reforms is uncertain and could prevent us from commercializing our medicines and drug candidates in a timely manner.

 The process of obtaining regulatory approvals and compliance with appropriate laws and regulations require the expenditure of substantial time and financial resources.
 Failure to comply with the applicable requirements at any time during the product development process, approval process, or after approval, may subject us to administrative or judicial sanctions.
 These sanctions could include a regulator's refusal to approve pending applications, withdrawal of an approval, license revocation, a clinical hold, voluntary or mandatory product recalls, product seizures, total or partial suspension of production or distribution, injunctions, fines, refusals of government contracts, restitution, disgorgement, or civil or criminal penalties.
 The failure to comply with these regulations could have a material adverse effect on our business.
-For example, on March 25, 2020, the NMPA suspended the importation, sales and use of ABRAXANE® in China supplied to us by BMS.
+For example, on March 25, 2020, the NMPA suspended the importation, sales and use of ABRAXANE® in China supplied to us by BMS, and the drug was subsequently recalled by BMS and is not currently available for sale in China.
 This suspension was based on inspection findings at BMS's contract manufacturing facility in the United States.
-Following additional meetings with the health authorities.
-BMS initiated a voluntary recall of ABRAXANE® in China.
-As a result, there has been a disruption in ABRAXANE® supply in China and we had been working with BMS to restore supply as soon as possible, including through BMS's remediation efforts at the current manufacturing site and/or application to qualify an alternative manufacturing site for China supply.
-On March 25, 2020, the NHSA removed ABRAXANE® from the volume-based procurement list due to the NMPA's decision to suspend the importation, sales and use of ABRAXANE®.
-On August 16, 2021, BMS informed us that it planned to file a supplementary application in the fourth quarter of 2021 to register a new facility as the manufacturing site for ABRAXANE® for the China market, with an initial projection that the application could be approved by the NMPA in the fourth quarter of 2022.
-On October 6, 2021, BMS delivered a notice to us purporting to terminate the license agreement with respect to ABRAXANE® and providing 180-days' notice that it was withdrawing ABRAXANE® from the range of products for sale or distribution in China pursuant to Section 2.6 of the license agreement.
-We believe that the reasons stated in the notice do not provide a valid basis for terminating the license agreement with respect to ABRAXANE®, and that the notice is a tactical maneuver on the part of BMS to reduce its damages in the on-going arbitration proceedings described in Item 1, Legal Proceedings, above.
-We intend to contest the purported termination vigorously.
+Additionally, in October 2021, BMS provided 180-days' notice to us, which we dispute, purporting to terminate our license to market ABRAXANE® in China.
+We have not had any sales of ABRAXANE® since the suspension and do not expect future revenue from ABRAXANE®.
+We have initiated an arbitration proceeding against BMS asserting that it has breached and continues to breach the terms and conditions of the license and supply agreement.
+For additional information, please see the section of this report titled "Part II - I Legal Proceedings".
 Additionally, although we have obtained regulatory approvals of our medicines, regulatory authorities could suspend or withdraw these approvals.
-In order to market approved products in any given jurisdiction, we must comply with numerous and varying regulatory requirements of such jurisdiction regarding safety, efficacy and quality.
-In any event, the receipt of regulatory approval does not assure the success of our commercialization efforts for our medicines.
+In order to market approved products in any given jurisdiction, we must comply with numerous and varying regulatory requirements of such jurisdiction regarding safety, efficacy and qua